 Things you need to start a nail salon business

-Once you have your EIN, business plan, ownership, and licenses, the next step is to open a business bank account.
+Once you have your EIN, business plan for your nail salon, ownership, and licenses, the next step is to open a business bank account.
 Having a separate bank account for your nail salon business is mandatory, but it also makes accounting and tax filing much easier.

 Choose a bank that offers flexible and affordable services, maintenance fees, and transaction limits.
 It’s also a good idea to get a business credit card, especially one offering perks that can be reinvested in your business.
 A credit card will help build your company’s credit history, which can be beneficial if you later want to raise funds for investment.
 However, keep an eye out for hidden charges and limited offers.